April 2026

 Which Indication Dominated the Genitourinary Drugs Market in 2025?

-In 2025, the prostate cancer segment held the biggest share of the market.
+In 2025, the prostate cancer segment held the biggest share of 25% of the market.
 In this year, nearly 313,780 new cases of prostate cancer were reported in the United States, and it is anticipated to rise to approximately 2.9 million annually by 2040 across the globe.
 Recently approved Pasritamig (JNJ-78278343) is a first-in-class, bispecific T-cell engager that targets human kallikrein 2 for metastatic castration-resistant prostate cancer (mCRPC) in early-stage trials.

 Interstitial Cystitis